On the jump of the cover time in random geometric graphs: Renormalization scheme

-A 2-dimensional slice of $\mathcal{K}_n$ is a subset of cubes with labels $\mathrm{i}$ such that all but $2$ coordinates are fixed (see Figure~\ref{fig:bigcube} for an example).
+A 2-dimensional slice of $\mathcal{K}_n$ is a subset of cubes with index $\mathrm{i}$ such that all but $2$ coordinates are fixed (see Figure~\ref{fig:bigcube} for an example).
 We denote such a slice by $\mathcal{K}_n^{2}$.
-Since very $2$-dimensional slice is isomorphic to $\mathbb{Z}^2$ restricted to a box of a certain side length, by abuse of notation we can thus also define both vertical and horizontal orientations for each slice.
-We remark also, that, as before, the good cubes of $\mathcal{K}^2_n$ dominate supercritical 2-dimensional site percolation restricted to a large box.
+Since every $2$-dimensional slice is isomorphic to $\mathbb{Z}^2$ restricted to a box of a certain side length, by abuse of notation we can thus also define both vertical and horizontal orientations for each slice.
+Thus, w.l.o.g., we may suppose in the following that $\mathcal{K}^{2}_{n}$ is the $2$-dimensional slice made out of cubes $\mathrm{C_i}$ where only the first two coordinates are not equal to 0.

-Now, divide a 2-dimensional slice $\mathcal{K}_n^2$ into vertical disjoint strips of cubes $\mathrm{C_i}$ of width $\lceil \alpha \log n\rceil$.
-The total Euclidean width of the strip is $\lceil \alpha \log n\rceil Mr$ (as each cube has side length $Mr$), whereas its Euclidean diameter (that is, the largest Euclidean distance between any two points in such a strip) is $\Theta(n^{1/d})$, see Figure ~\ref{fig:bigcube} (the strips that are at the boundary of the slice have a smaller width).
-We call them $\alpha$-\emph{logarithmic} vertical strips (or simply strips, in case the orientation is not important), and analogously we define $\alpha$-logarithmic horizontal strips.